towolf/towolf.github.com/docs/PsychBasic/DrawFormattedText.markdown

 will automatically break text strings longer than 'wrapat' characters into newline separated strings of roughly 'wrapat' characters.
-This is done by calling the WrapString function \(See 'help WrapString'\). 'wrapat' mode may not work reliably with non\-ASCII text strings, e.g., UTF\-8 encoded uint8 strings on all systems.
+This is done by calling the WrapString function \(See 'help WrapString'\). 'wrapat' mode may not work reliably with non-ASCII text strings, e.g., UTF-8 encoded uint8 strings on all systems.

 The optional flag 'flipHorizontal' if set to 1 will mirror the text